-Similar to the life cycle of seed plants, the pteridophytes also involves alternation of generations in its life cycle.
-But the pteridophytes differ from mosses and seed plants in that both generations are independent and free-living.
+Pteridophytes show alternation of generations.
+Their life cycle is similar to seed-bearing plants, however, the pteridophytes differ from mosses and seed plants as both haploid gametophyte and diploid sporophyte generations are independent and free-living.
 The sexuality of pteridophytic gametophytes can be classified as follows:

-- Dioicous: the individual gametophyte is either a male producing antheridia and sperm or it could be a female producing archegonia and egg cells.
+- Dioicous: the individual gametophyte is either a male producing antheridia and sperm or a female producing archegonia and egg cells.

 - Monoicous: every individual gametophyte may produce both antheridia and archegonia and it can function both as a male as well as a female.

 - Protandrous: the antheridia matures before the archegonia.

 - Protogynous: the archegonia matures before the antheridia.